-CHAPTER 10: STANDARD PRECAUTIONS AND INSTRUMENT PROCESSING
+CHAPTER 10: STANDARD PRECAUTIONS AND INSTRUMENT Processing

-- 1. To describe the components of recommended infection prevention and control practices in health care setting where EIMC is performed. - 2.
-To demonstrate the use of standard precautions for EIMC procedures. - 3.
-To explain the steps of instrument processing. - 4.
-To describe waste management for EIMC. - 5.
-To describe the management of accidental exposure to blood and body fluids in a clinical set up for clients and providers.
+- Describe the components of recommended infection prevention and control practices in health care setting where EIMC is performed. - Demonstrate the use of standard precautions for EIMC procedures. - Explain the steps of instrument processing. - Describe waste management for EIMC. - Describe the management of accidental exposure to blood and body fluids in a clinical set up for clients and providers.

-DESCRIPTION: Review chapter 10.
+Description: Review chapter 10.
 Complete the exercises below: